New Fortress: Architectural details

 The Fortress compound is divided into two levels.
 In the lower level there is a three-storey building called "Punta Perpetua" and a bastion of pentagonal shape.

 Inside the bastion there is a maze of arched chambers, galleries, ventilation shafts, stairs and ramps.
 The fortress has two baroque-styled gates.
 Its western side features a dry moat which spans the length of the walls, running from the vegetable market to the new harbour.
 The moat is a good example of moat architecture.

 The structure features twin bastions, named Skarponas and Epta Anemoi ("Seven Winds"), which has a commanding view of the sea and the mountains of mainland Greece.
 Below the bastion there is a building which was built by the British and functioned as military barracks.
 Nowadays it houses art exhibits and collections as well as space for social events.

 The bastion is at a height of 55 m above sea level and features structures such as underground cisterns, powder magazines, artillery positions and underground halls.

 Governor of the castle

 The governors of the Old and New Fortresses were elected by the Venetian Senate for a period of two years.
 Both captains were sworn before the Senate and part of their oath was to never communicate with each other during their two-year tenure as governors of the fortresses.
 This was for security reasons in case one captain could persuade the other to commit treason against the Republic.
+Nikola Alačević was appointed as captain of the new fortress in 1744 and died on Corfu in 1746.